tsjuusmei/functional-programming/README.md

 ### Research Questions

-1. What parking garages support parking spots for vehicles that are higher than 240cm?
+1. What parking spaces support parking spots for vehicles that are higher than 240cm?

 2. Where is the ideal place to park if you have an electric car?